sandeepsingh2406/GitHub-Repository-Analysis/Readme.md

 **HttpBasicAuth**: This class is used by other actors to make the GitHub API calls with authentication.
 GitHub allows a higher limit for authenticated API calls, so this comes in very handy whenever we make multiple API calls to GitHub.

-2.	**MongoDbToMySql**.scala: This class uses the Akka actor system to read data from MongoDB, download some extra metadata, and write the filtered information to MySQL.
+2.	**MongoDbToMySql.scala**: This class uses the Akka actor system to read data from MongoDB, download some extra metadata, and write the filtered information to MySQL.
 This class should be executed after MongoDB has been populated by GithubProcessor.scala.

 Different behaviours in the actor “mongoDbReaderActor” are sent messages, which initiate the process of extracting information from MongoDB.